psu13/mutable-states/content/The Orphan and Me: Final Words on Bloodborne.md

 4. Attacks where other people can backstab, but I can't.
 There are two of these.
 There is the straight leap over you, similar to phase one.
 And there is the *slam-slam-slam-slam-leap* move where you can walk under and then deliver the backstab.
 Except I can't.
 I get behind and the backstab only lands once in ten tries.

+Oh, and that screaming lightning summon thing.
+The lightning comes from the shore, so unlock and run away from it.
+But be careful, sometimes he'll charge you from behind and kill you.

-I didn't have the energy to build, and you would not be interested in seeing, a montage of all the ways to die in phase two.
-I just knew that I would have to finally get a fight where
+I didn't have the energy to build a death reel montage, and you would not be interested in seeing it anyway.
+I died a lot.
+Eventually, I knew that I would have to finally get a fight where:

 1. The phase one RNG was good, so I could take off a good bit of health and have some beasthood left.